2019 Pacific hurricane season: Tropical Depression Four-E

 The tropical wave that spawned Cosme was succeeded a week later by another.
 It entered the East Pacific on July 8 but remained disorganized for several days while tracking west.
 The wave gave way to an area of low pressure on July 12, which then organized into a tropical depression only six hours later.
 The depression was located over very warm sea surface temperatures but under the influence of moderate wind shear, preventing organization.
 By July 12, persistent upper-level winds began to shear away the cyclone's convection.
 It degenerated to a remnant low at 00:00 UTC on July 14 while located south-southwest of Baja California Sur.
 The low produced intermittent bursts of convection as it moved west-northwest but ultimately dissipated early on July 15.

 Tropical Storm Dalila

 A tropical wave moved off Africa on July 8, showing some signs of organization until it reached the western Caribbean.
 It continued into the East Pacific and formed a tropical depression around 06:00 UTC on July 22.
 The cyclone remained disorganized for much of its duration, plagued by northerly wind shear and cooler waters.
-However, the formation of spiral rai bands allowed it to become Tropical Storm Dalila by 06:00 UTC on July 23; the storm attained peak winds of 45 mph six hours later.
-It progressed over even cooler waters, causing Dalila to become a remnant low by 12:00 UTC on July 25.
+However, the formation of spiral rain bands allowed it to become Tropical Storm Dalila by 06:00 UTC on July 23; the storm attained peak winds of 45 mph six hours later.
+The system progressed over even cooler waters, causing Dalila to become a remnant low by 12:00 UTC on July 25.
 The low drifted west and dissipated the following day.